Pistol sword: Civilian use

 Another notable example of a pistol sword was the Swedish 1865 Cutlass Pistol; 500 were ordered by the government and issued to prison guards.
 It was a breech-loading 2-shot weapon with a 14in by 2in blade weighing 2.5 lb.
 A few ended up on the other side of the Atlantic and one became part of Buffalo Bill's gun collection.

 In the late Victorian era, some French swordsticks had built-in pinfire pepperbox revolvers to increase their lethality; these were carried by civilians for self-defense.
 However, this idea was far from new; combination swordsticks and wheel lock pistols have been in use since the 16th century.

 Disadvantages

 Pistol swords were not widely used and became uncommon relatively quickly, due to their expense and because instead of getting two weapons in one, one got a heavy pistol and a heavy, off-balance sword, as shown by the poor performance of the Elgin pistol.

-Modern versions occasionally appear on the market, however, as novelties or collectors' items, including the Sierra Madre knife pistol.
+Modern versions occasionally appear on the market, however, as novelties or collector's items, including the Sierra Madre knife pistol.